meetzaveri/multiple-envs-in-ddn/README.md

   Alongside you'll need create new .env files for each environments (as shown in code above) such that Hasura DDN will only create relevant env vars in that env file.

   - Since the `docker-start` script is using `.env` file as part of spinning up container services , you'll need to create additional scripts for each environments.
-For example,
+For example in staging script you'll need to use `staging.env` as value to `--envfile` and so on,

   ```
   scripts: